ceri-num/uv-larm/tutorials/SLAM.md

 	$ rosrun map_server map_saver -f dia
 	```

-You will get a file named `dia.pgm` that is an image format representing the 3-state occupancy grid.
+You will get two files named `dia.pgm` and `dia.yaml`.
+The first one is an image format representing the 3-state occupancy grid.
+The second one is a text format that contains metadata of the generated map: resolution, ...

 # GMApping on turtlebot